Pierlam/OpenExcelSdk/README.md

 int lastRowIdx = proc.GetLastRowIndex(excelSheet);
 Console.WriteLine("last row idx: " + lastRowIdx);

-res = proc.GetRowAt(excelSheet, 0, out ExcelRow row, out error);
+// get row at index 0, the first one res = proc.GetRowAt(excelSheet, 0, out ExcelRow row, out error);
 if (!res)
 	Console.WriteLine("ERROR, unbale to read the row");
 ```

-# Create an excel file
+## Create an excel file

 The code create an excel file with one sheet.